 NHL Sense Arena For Ice Hockey Goalies Review - Does it work for goalies, should you buy it and what are alternatives?

-COMMON SENSE ARENA QUESTIONS I GET:
+COMMON SENSE ARENA QUESTIONS I GET THAT I WILL GO OVER IN THIS REVIEW:

 • What do you think about the Sense Arena and do you recommend it?